 The Five Laws constitutional framework includes a non-negotiable principle: all influence must be temporary and derived from ongoing contribution.

-In practice, this means Impact Points (the currency of the Ascent economy) decay at approximately 10% per year.
+In practice, this means Impact (the currency of the Ascent economy) decay at approximately 10% per year.
 You can’t sit on a pile of accumulated influence like Smaug hoarding gold.
 Your power expires.
 Continually.
 Automatically.

 This isn’t punishment—it’s physics.
 Just as radioactive isotopes have half-lives, political influence in Unscarcity has a decay function built into its DNA.